e-CLOSE/Toolbox/Tools/Flourish.md

 - Subscription mode: Freemium
 - Platform: Web
-- Tested by: …
 - Comments: Web based application to create high-quality data graphics and animations from raw data files.

 ## References (links, howtos, tutorials, bibliography, sites, etc.)

-This section should include additional references and links to help in understanding and using the tool.

 - Flourish website: [Flourish](https://flourish.studio/)
 - [Examples](https://flourish.studio/examples/)